yoshidha30/CHROME-EXTENSION-FOR-TIME-TRACKING-AND-PRODUCTIVITY-ANALYTICS/README.md

-A sleek dashboard that displays your daily and weekly productivity stats.
+🔹A sleek dashboard that displays your daily and weekly productivity stats.

-It breaks down time into productive, unproductive, and neutral categories.
+🔹It breaks down time into productive, unproductive, and neutral categories.

-The bar chart provides a quick glance at weekly trends.
+🔹The bar chart provides a quick glance at weekly trends.

-Top sites show where your time goes the most.
+🔹Top sites show where your time goes the most.

-Clean design with a reset button to start fresh anytime.
+🔹Clean design with a reset button to start fresh anytime.